Proof That Shorter Guns = Less Muzzle Flip

 Frequently Asked Questions

-Yes, generally.
-Shorter handgun barrels and slides have less reciprocating mass.
-This reduced mass moving backward and upward during recoil creates less leverage, resulting in less muzzle flip compared to longer, heavier slides.
+Shorter firearms have less reciprocating mass in their slides and barrels.
+This reduced mass moving backward and upward during recoil creates less leverage, resulting in a lower degree of muzzle flip compared to longer-barreled counterparts.

 More Training & Techniques Videos You Might Like